sriramsk1999/bghop/README.md

 - [Notes on coordinate system.](docs/coord.md)

+## Acknowledgement
-## This project is built upon this amazing repo.
+This project is built upon this amazing repo.
 We would also thank other great open-source projects:
 - [FrankMocap](https://github.com/facebookresearch/frankmocap/) (for hand pose esitmation)
 - [STCN](https://github.com/hkchengrex/STCN) (for video object segmentation)